These Instant Pot Crispy Potatoes are a fast and easy way to get these delicious spuds on your dinner table!

 • If you’re using an electric pressure cooker like an Instant Pot, simply press the Manual or Pressure Cook button and program it cook for 5 minutes under high pressure.
 Lock the lid, with the valve in the sealing position and let the Instant Pot do it's thing.

 • When the potatoes are done cooking, turn off the Instant Pot and let the pressure release naturally (~10 minutes).
 Instant Pot users can manually release the pressure manually at the 10 minute mark if the pressure hasn’t completely dropped by then.
-You can fry the cooked potatoes right away or refrigerate them in a covered container for up to a week.
+You can fry the cooked potatoes right away or refrigerate them in a covered container for up to 4 days.

-• Melt the ghee or butter over medium high heat in a large skillet.
-Once it starts sputtering, carefully add the potatoes to the pan.
+• Melt the ghee or avocado oil over medium high heat in a large skillet.
+Once it starts sputtering, carefully add the potatoes to the pan in a single layer.

 Video